 However, on the contrary, an induction stove is a single component with far less size, space, and weight.
 All you need is a 2 phase electrical plug point near the place where you want to keep the induction stove.

-In the long run, comfort is an essential factor while you select between induction stoves and gas stoves.
+In the long run, comfort is an essential factor when you select between induction stoves and gas stoves.

-While you compare gas stove vs induction stove, maintenance is crucial to determining ease of handling.
+While you compare gas vs induction stoves, maintenance is crucial to determining ease of handling.
 More maintenance means more headaches.

 A gas stove is high maintenance prone.
 Whereas, induction stoves are less maintenance intensive as it has fewer components to maintain.